bigey/ena-submit/README.md

 Informations used to generate XML are extracted from a more convenient LibreOffice spreadsheet (ODS) template (`ena_submission_spreadsheet.ods`).

+We encourage you to read the [ENA training modules](http://ena-docs.readthedocs.io/en/latest/index.html).

 ## Install

 ### Requirements